 Fresh fruit stands in China Town (these were much more appealing to the eye than the cooked chickens hanging from their bottoms at other stands)…

-Les Halles restaurant, the home base to the one and only Anthony Bourdain (aka. my all-time favourite chef and TV personality!).
+Les Halles restaurant, the home base to the one and only Anthony Bourdain, my all-time favourite chef and TV personality.

-A quaint, Provencal decor-inspired vegan restaurant with delectable menu items such as white bean sausage links and “bean” bacon…
+The Butcher’s Daughter is a quaint, Provencal decor-inspired restaurant located in Nolita and has a ton of with delicious vegan menu items, such as white bean sausage links and “bean” bacon.

-You know a vegan restaurant is one of a kind when an anti-vegan (aka. my husband) polishes off his meal and even tries my kale chips!
+You know a vegan restaurant is one of a kind when an anti-vegan (my husband) polishes off his meal and even dares tasting some kale chips.

-This small, simple, trendy restaurant was very deceiving (and was also the highlight of our trip)!
+Mission Cantina on the Lower East Side is a small, simple, trendy restaurant, but very deceiving.
+This was my ultimate favourite meal and was also the highlight of our trip.
 Our friend recommended this place because I was craving authentic Mexican fare.

 Spicy, crunchy, (humongous) chicken wings, with mole spices, sesame seeds, topped with crema.